 If an instance reboots (intentionally or unintentionally), the data on the instance store will survive.
-If the underlying drive fails or the instance is terminated, the data will be lost.
+If the underlying drive fails, the instance is terminated, or the instance is stopped, the data is lost.

-We highly recommend backing up important data to Amazon S3 or using Amazon EBS.
-For more information about Amazon EBS, see Amazon EBS, see Amazon Elastic Block Store.
+If you need a permanent storage solution, we recommend using Amazon EBS.
+For more information, see Amazon Elastic Block Store.